Aliasing in Near-Field Array Ambiguity Functions: a Spatial Frequency-Domain Framework: Introduction

-\rev{ Practically, this paper studies these structures as they appear in the \emph{\gls{af}}, which is a fundamental tool to evaluate important indicators of localization performance, such as the resolution and the ambiguities~\cite{gui_generalized_2022, liu_near_field_2023}.
-It is equivalent to the matched beam pattern obtained with the \gls{mrt} beamformer~\cite{vandendorpe_positioning_2025}.
-The \gls{af} evaluates the correlations between all the possible pairs of signals associated with locations observed by the array.
-The perfect \gls{af} theoretically draws a Dirac, being non-zero only when matching twice the same location.
-In practice, finite-sized arrays introduce non-orthogonality between distinct steering signals, typically resulting in \glspl{af} with oscillatory behaviors.
-The width of their main lobe provides information about the inherent system's resolution, informing how far from one another two sources must be located to result in low-correlated signals.
-The secondary lobes generate estimation ambiguities, \ie a risk of confusion between two source locations, which, although far from one another, exhibit correlated signals.
+In practice, this paper studies these effects as they appear in the \emph{\gls{af}}.
+The \gls{af} is a fundamental tool used to evaluate important indicators of localization performance, such as the resolution and the ambiguities~\cite{gui_generalized_2022, liu_near_field_2023}.
+It is equivalent to the matched beampattern obtained with the \gls{mrt} beamformer~\cite{vandendorpe_positioning_2025}.
+The \gls{af} evaluates the correlations between all possible pairs of signals associated with locations observed by the array. \rev{In theory, the perfect \gls{af} would reduce to a Dirac delta function}, being non-zero only when matching twice the same location. \rev{In practice, however,} finite-sized arrays introduce non-orthogonality between distinct steering signals, typically resulting in \glspl{af} with oscillatory behaviors.
+The width of the main lobe characterizes the intrinsic resolution of the system.
+It indicates the minimum separation required between two sources to produce weakly correlated signals.
+The secondary lobes generate estimation ambiguities.
+It corresponds to a risk of confusion between distinct source locations, which, although far from one another, exhibit correlated signals.